DSVAE: Interpretable Disentangled Representation for Synthetic Speech Detection: Introduction

 \section{Introduction}

 Generating perceptually human-like synthetic speech has been of interest for a long time.
 Traditional synthetic speech methods either use source modeling or simple waveform cut-paste techniques to generate synthetic speech~\cite{klatt2016,zakariah2017digital, bhagtani2022overview}.
 Recent deep learning methods can generate high-quality and semantically consistent long-duration speech signals~\cite{kim2021conditional, fastspeech_2_iclr_2021, popov2021gradtts}.
 Some deep learning methods can generate synthetic speech that can mimic language accents and impersonate persons using 3 seconds of their speech~\cite{wellsaid,vall_e, gan_voice_impersonation_icassp}.
-The diminishing perceptual difference between synthetic speech and bona fide human speech is useful in applications such as voice assistants, games, and e-learning~\cite{hoy_2018, microsoft_2021}.
-Some movies use synthetic speech as voices for their legacy characters~\cite{disney_movie}.
-Although synthetic speech is useful, several incidents have reported misuse of synthetic speech for spreading misinformation~\cite{allyn_2022}, committing financial fraud~\cite{smith_2021}, and using for impersonation attacks~\cite{gan_voice_impersonation_icassp}.
+The diminishing perceptual difference between synthetic speech and bona fide human speech is useful in applications such as voice assistants, games, and e-learning~\cite{hoy_2018, microsoft_2021, disney_movie}.
+However, several incidents have reported misuse of synthetic speech for spreading misinformation~\cite{allyn_2022}, committing financial fraud~\cite{smith_2021}, and using for impersonation attacks~\cite{gan_voice_impersonation_icassp}.
 To prevent such misuse of synthetic speech, there is a need for development of methods that can detect synthetic speech.